DavidMcLaughlin208/PixelSorting/README.md

 I wanted to be able to easily apply pixel sorting to videos files but that would require a lot of manual work using existing tools.

 Additionally, I wanted to implement multithreading on the pixel sort algorithm to speed it up which will be especially useful for sorting long videos.
-The single threaded python application can sort a 1920x1200 image with thresholds set from 0-1 (worst case scenario where every pixel is sorted) in about 9 seconds.
+The single threaded python application can sort a 1920x1200 image at a 45 degree angle with thresholds set from 0.25 - 0.8 (default parameters) in about 17 seconds.
-This c++ multithreaded application can perform the same sort on the same image in 4.2 seconds while showing the image as its being sorted.
+This c++ multithreaded application can perform the same sort on the same image in 4.5 seconds while showing the image as its being sorted and allowing for rapid iteration.

 I also wanted to created an application with a gui to give more immediate visual feedback to the user and add other tools such as mask drawing in app.